-The New Testament writers operated under the assumption that Christianity would always be a rejected counter-culture.
+The New Testament writers operated under the recognition that Christianity would always be a rejected counter-culture.
 The values of the Kingdom are not the values of the majority of people.
 The demands of the King are thought to be silly, harsh, or judgmental by those outside the Kingdom of God.
 Because many of us live in a watered down, pseudo-Christian culture, we are sometimes surprised when Christians are ridiculed, ostracized, and persecuted.
-Yet a night or two of television, a day or two watching hearings on possible judge appointees, and even a casual conversation overheard at the office water cooler reveals that Christians who seek to truly follow Jesus are the objects of disdain.
-Let's make sure that if we suffer for the name of Christ, it is because we have been people of character and respect, not because we have been obnoxious or self-righteous.
-At the same time, let's also remember that suffering for the name of Jesus is part of being Christian.
+Yet a night or two of television, a day or two watching hearings on possible judge appointees, and even a casual conversation overheard at the office water cooler reveal that Christians who truly seek to follow Jesus are frequently the objects of disdain.
+Let's make sure that if we suffer for the name of Christ, it is because we have been people of godly character and respect, not because we have been obnoxious or self-righteous.
+At the same time, let's also remember that suffering for the name of Jesus is part of being a Christian.
 Rather than being surprised, let's view these troubles as opportunities to show the character and grace of our Lord!
 When we do, we can be sure of God's blessing!

 Related Scripture Readings